14 Slack Hacks Every Slacker Should Know

 Slack hacks aren’t the only pro tips we love to share.

-We're all about business productivity (and business fun) here at 9 Clouds.
-To learn more ways we mix work with play, read our free Guide to Business Productivity eBook.
-It's got lots of tips that will help make you a smarter — and happier — person at work.
+We’re all about business productivity (and business fun) here at 9 Clouds.
+To learn more ways we mix work with play, see our latest marketing blog posts.
+We have lots of tips that will help make you a smarter — and happier — person at work.

 You can also subscribe to our blog to get monthly productivity tips delivered to your inbox.